wvhulle/streams-eurorust-2025/slides/01-motivation.typ

           .await;
       ```]

+    *Benefits:* Each operation is isolated, testable, and reusable

-    "Programs must be written *for people to read*, and only incidentally for machines to execute." — _Harold Abelson & Gerald Jay Sussman_
+    "Programs must be written *for people to read*" — _Abelson & Sussman_
   ]
 }